psychic-coder/DockerPractice/dockerReadme.md

 //so basically what we did we created an image using the first 4 commands and when we run the image the project is runned by the last command

-//" docker build . " ---->//to create the image we wrote this in command line
+//" docker build . " ---->//to create the image we wrote this in command line , the dot at the end signifies that the docekr file based on which this image should be created is in this directory

 // " docker image ls " --->//to check the image we created we can type this in command line